 Combating Relapse with Happiness

 Getting clean and sober isn’t easy, but it is worth it.
 There are going to be times when you will be uncomfortable.
-It will be difficult to deal with the emotions you have been masking with drugs and alcohol.
-You will feel sad about giving up certain “friends” and some days, you will feel like sobriety is just not worth it.
+It won’t be easy to deal with the emotions you have been masking with drugs and alcohol.
+You will feel sad about giving up certain “friends,” and some days, you will feel like sobriety is just not worth it.
 However, the struggle will subside if you maintain your sobriety by remaining grateful, practicing kindness, and showing off your strengths.
 You’ll watch life change for the better right before your eyes.

 What is Relapse?

 Relapse can become a part of your journey to recovery, but it doesn’t have to be.
 Suffering a relapse is when you were abstinent for a certain period of time from drugs and/or alcohol and use again.
-In order to prevent a relapse, it is a good idea to seek out individuals who have suffered a relapse and are back in recovery, working a solid 12-step program, and learn from their mistakes so you don’t make your own.
+To prevent a relapse, it is a good idea to seek out individuals who have suffered a relapse and are back in recovery, working a solid 12-step program, and learn from their mistakes, so you don’t make your own.

 If you end up relapsing, don’t be too hard on yourself because everybody makes mistakes.
-Sometimes, you need that learning experience to identify with your triggers so you can avoid relapse in the future.
+Sometimes, you need that learning experience to identify with your triggers to avoid relapse in the future.
 A trigger can be something as simple as walking into an old gas station where you used to pick up drugs or buy alcohol, driving past a house you used to hang out at, or running into an old friend you used to get loaded with.
-When relapse occurs, you will establish your boundaries, and learn from your mistakes so you don’t have to suffer a relapse again.
+When relapse occurs, you will establish your boundaries and learn from your mistakes, so you don’t have to suffer a relapse again.

 The guilt, shame, and remorse you feel after your relapse is a feeling you couldn’t fathom unless you’ve been there.
 If the relapse does not kill you, it will eat at your soul, filling you with regret.

-In the midst of your recovery it may not have occurred to ask others what happiness means to them.
-As part of the 12- step program it’s important to learn how to combat relapse with happiness.
-You will get several different suggestions on how to prevent relapse such as; working the steps, going to meetings, and staying connected to your higher power.
+In the midst of your recovery, it may not have occurred to ask others what happiness means to them.
+As part of the 12- step program, it’s important to learn how to combat relapse with happiness.
+You will get several different suggestions on preventing relapse, such as; working the steps, going to meetings, and staying connected to your higher power.
 Make sure to try them out, see what makes you happy, and make a routine out of it.
-Taking these three steps, one day at a time is suggested for a positive and happy life in recovery.
+Taking these three steps one day is suggested for a positive and happy life in recovery.

-Remaining grateful is a quality you need to grasp on to in the very beginning of your recovery in order to deal with the stressors of life that could trigger a relapse.
+Remaining grateful is a quality you need to grasp at the beginning of your recovery to deal with the stressors of life that could trigger a relapse.
 Gratitude is something beautiful, reminding you to be thankful for the little things.
 Practicing gratitude starts with setting aside time for reflection, prayer, and meditation.

 During prayer, ask your higher power to direct your thinking – asking that it be expelled from self-seeking intentions, dishonesty, and despair.
-Make sure to always ask how you can be of service to others and not to pray for your own self-seeking ends.
-Under these circumstances you will be much more at ease, content, and feel happiness thorough the day making the thought to drink or use drugs irrelevant.
+Ensure always to ask how you can be of service to others and not pray for your own self-seeking ends.
+Under these circumstances, you will be much more at ease, content, and feel happiness through the day, making the thought to drink or use drugs irrelevant.

 Meditation is where you will sit, think, and reflect on your day.
-While reflecting on the 24-hours ahead, set a simple goal for yourself such as getting the laundry done, taking the dog for a walk, or practicing honesty through the day.
+While reflecting on the 24-hours ahead, set a simple goal for yourself, such as getting the laundry done, taking the dog for a walk, or practicing honesty throughout the day.
 When you retire for the night, take a moment for reflection.
-Make sure to praise yourself for your accomplishments no matter how minuscule, thank your higher power for getting you through the 24-hours without a relapse, and ask how you can give back what was freely given to you.
+Make sure to praise yourself for your accomplishments no matter how minuscule, thank your higher power for getting you through the 24-hours without a relapse and ask how you can give back what was freely given to you.

 Practicing kindness by being of service is important.
 Helping a fellow addict is a great way to remain happy in recovery.
-Doing things for others with expecting nothing in return is not as hard as it seems.
+Doing things for others without expecting anything in return is not as hard as it seems.
 Being kind is as simple as helping the old lady take her groceries to her car.
 Smiling is often consider contagious, so smile!

 Remember to always be of service.
 When going to a meeting, hold the door open before the meeting and greet each person with a hug.
-This will show other recovering addicts you are serious about your recovery and allow you to build a solid foundation of friends; true friends that will always be there to lift you up in hard times.
+This will show other recovering addicts you are serious about your recovery and build a solid foundation of friends, true friends who will always be there to lift you in hard times.
 Building personal relationships will help you grow spiritually and remind you that being sober is the best choice you could have ever made.